 From the founding, white Americans have viewed themselves as superior to “colored” people.
-Back when America’s God was doling out rights to “life, liberty, and the pursuit of happiness” for those willing to take up arms against their fellow British Christian brothers, it was “self-evident” to America’s founders that such rights did not apply to blacks, Native Americans, and women of all colors.
+Back when America’s God (“Nature’s God“) was doling out rights to “life, liberty, and the pursuit of happiness” to American Protestants willing to take up arms against their fellow British Christian brothers, it was “self-evident” to America’s founders that such rights did not apply to blacks, Native Americans, and women of all colors.

-The great injustices caused by racism and slavery in America eventually led the country to a full-blown civil war.
+It would ultimately take a brutal civil war to, only partially, defang the evils perpetrated by a great Protestant heresy regarding the black race.
 (In fact, America is the only nation that I could find, in my own research, that had to take up arms against each other in order to end slavery.)

-While slavery was finally abolished on December 6, 1865 with the adoption of the 13th Amendment, it only came after at least 600,000 American soldiers died in armed conflict.
+While slavery in America was finally abolished on December 6, 1865, with the adoption of the 13th Amendment, it only came after Christian abolitions had risked life, limb, and property to end the heinous practice and after 600,000+ Americans died in armed conflict.
 This was one of the worst episodes of Christian-on-Christian bloodshed (aside from the Revolutionary War) in recent memory.
+And much of it was due to a grave theological heresy that wormed its way into America’s pulpits.

 Of course, the abolition of slavery did relatively little to improve the physical safety and rights of blacks in America.
 An honest survey of racial segregation, discrimination, and violence during the notorious Jim Crow era makes this clear.

-When the federal government overturned the legal basis for racial segregation, evangelical preachers were caught in a catch-22.
-One one hand, they realized the times were changing and that desegregation was inevitable.
-But on the other hand, they had codified and systematized the separation of races as a “biblical” command and therefore felt as if the federal government was persecuting them for their deeply-held beliefs and convictions.
+When the federal government overturned the legal basis for racial segregation, these same preachers were caught in a catch-22.
+On one hand, they realized the times were changing and that desegregation was inevitable.
+But on the other hand, they had long codified and systematized the separation of races as a “biblical” command and therefore felt as if the federal government was persecuting them for their deeply-held beliefs and convictions.

-While most writings and recordings of pro-segregationist evangelical preachers are hidden away from public view, one example can be found in the Dake’s Annotated Reference Bible (1963), which was one of the first study bibles produced within the Pentecostal community.
-In this clipping, you can read for yourself how many evangelicals used the Bible to defend their views on racial segregation.
+While the majority of the most embarrassing writings, pamphlets, tracts, and sermons of pro-segregationist Protestant preachers have long been out of print and/or hidden away from public view, one example can be found in the Dake’s Annotated Reference Bible (1963), which was one of the first study bibles produced within the Pentecostal community.

 1. God wills all races to be as He made them.
 Any violation of God’s original purpose manifests insubordination to Him (Acts 17:26; Romans 9:19-24).